 Thinkific and Teachable allow you to:

 - Track affiliate cookies (for around 30 days)

 - Manage all the affiliates from a single dashboard

 - Invite influencers/promoters to promote your online courses.

 The best part about Teachable affiliate management is that you can download affiliate details in bulk from a CSV file.
-Overall, both the platform has a good affiliate marketing module.
+Overall, both platform has a good affiliate marketing module.

 Bottom Line On Sales & Marketing Module: This section has covered all the sales and marketing modules of Teachable and Thinkific.
-Both the platform offers flexible marketing features that you can rely on.
+Both platforms offers flexible marketing features that you can rely on.
 The checkout process of Teachable is one step, while the checkout process of Thinkific is two-step.
 Overall, both the tools have all essential sales and marketing modules.